Program

 Elisa Baek, Program Co-Chair, University of Southern California

-João Guassi Moreira, Program Co-Chair, University of Wisconsin
+João Guassi Moreira, Program Co-Chair, University of Wisconsin-Madison

 Join us for our opening remarks as we officially kick off the conference and highlight sessions not to be missed!